Sanvestek/URL-Canonisation/README.md

 => may be essential for content registration?

 3 - Comparing end points after each modification of the url => keep continueing untill a different endpoint is reached and then reverting to the previous url that worked

+4 - 'known_tracking_params' only affected agfter "?", e.g. "si" is triggered by "?si...", but not asib123 for example